Annual Compliance

 Provisional tax does not apply to employees.
 It is relevant only to self-employed individuals and companies.

 Before making any payments to employees, a Cyprus company must register with several government bodies.
 The registration process involves multiple separate authorities, each issuing its own employer reference number.
 Allow at least two to four weeks to complete all registrations before the first pay date.
+The company itself must first be incorporated — see how to register a company in Cyprus for the full process.

 Penalties for late employer registration are significant: the Social Insurance Services can impose fines of €85 or more per employee per month of late registration.